cran/textTinyR/README.md

 <br>

 Then the **formula** for the boost library should be modified using a text editor (TextEdit, TextMate, etc).
-The formula is saved in:
+The formula on a Macintosh OS Sierra is saved in:

 <br>